 Delivery of babies with aortic stenosis

 Unless there is a special birth plan, a vaginal delivery is recommended and a cesarean section is reserved for obstetric indications.
 It is recommended that the delivery is planned at a hospital that is prepared for high-risk deliveries and also includes a neonatal intensive care, pediatric cardiology and pediatric cardiothoracic services.
 This will help facilitate coordination of care between specialties and permit access to other emergency services if needed.
-University of Michigan is one of only a few centers nationwide at which the birth center is co-located within a comprehensive children’s hospital.
+Michigan Medicine is one of only a few centers nationwide at which the birth center is co-located within a comprehensive children’s hospital.
 This unique setting allows for seamless integration between our private-room birth center, state-of-the-art newborn intensive care unit (NICU), and pediatric cardiothoracic intensive care unit in one convenient location.

 Treatment for aortic stenosis after birth

 Medical interventions for infants with aortic stenosis depend on several factors including the location of the narrowing, severity of narrowing, size of the left ventricle, associated cardiac problems, symptoms, age and size.
-The University of Michigan Congenital Heart Center offers a comprehensive treatment and long term care for babies born with aortic stenosis.
+The Michigan Medicine's Congenital Heart Center offers a comprehensive treatment and long term care for babies born with aortic stenosis.

 Can this happen again with another pregnancy?